apache/nuttx/boards/sim/sim/sim/README.txt

 Occasionally, as you test new functionality, you will find that you need to add more names to the nuttx-names.dat file.
-If there is a missing name mapping in nuttx-name.dat, the symptoms may be very obscure and difficult to debug.
+If there is a missing name mapping in nuttx-names.dat, the symptoms may be very obscure and difficult to debug.
 What happens in this case is that when logic in nuttx.rel intended to call the NuttX domain function, it instead calls into the host OS function of the same name.